How AI can be advantageous to us

 Generative AI becomes creative…

 What is fascinating about generative AI, is that instead of analysing existing data, it creates new and original content from machine learning algorithms trained on previous work.
 Developers have already used it to generate images or text, to program code, paint and illustrate and even create video and sound.
-Of course, it‘s not yet perfect, and it often delivers mixed results.
+Of course, its not yet perfect, and it often delivers mixed results.
 Over the next few years though, generative AI will develop human-like content creation capabilities to facilitate digital content creationThat means, potentially, an entire infrastructure and ecosystem based on generative AI will emerge to facilitate access to models and services for people without technological expertise.
 This also gives everyone the capacity to ramp up their efficiency and productivity with the technology supplementing their existing skills and knowledge.

 … and it has a sixth sense, too